 Balance Sheet, Financial Guidance, and Planned Investments

-advancement of brensocatib, including the Phase 3 ASPEN study in patients with bronchiectasis, which is expected to be completed in the second quarter of 2024, and commercial launch readiness activities, as well as the Phase 2 trial in patients with CRSsNP, which is nearing randomization;
+(ii) advancement of brensocatib, including the Phase 3 ASPEN study in patients with bronchiectasis, which is expected to be completed in the second quarter of 2024, and commercial launch readiness activities, as well as the Phase 2 trial in patients with CRSsNP, which is nearing randomization;

-advancement of our earlier-stage pipeline, including the Phase 2 clinical development programs for TPIP and advancing our translational medicine efforts.
+(iv) advancement of its Phase 2 clinical development programs for TPIP; and

 Insmed will host a conference call beginning today at 8:30 AM Eastern Time.
-Shareholders and other interested parties may participate in the conference call by dialing (844) 200-6205 (U.S.) or (929) 526-1599 (international) and referencing access code 889963.
-The call will also be webcast live on the company's website at www.insmed.com.
+Shareholders and other interested parties may participate in the conference call by dialing (888) 210-2654 (U.S. and international) and referencing access code 7862189.
+The call will also be webcast live on the Company's website at www.insmed.com.

 ARIKAYCE is approved in the United States as ARIKAYCE® (amikacin liposome inhalation suspension), in Europe as ARIKAYCE® Liposomal 590 mg Nebuliser Dispersion, and in Japan as ARIKAYCE® inhalation 590 mg (amikacin sulfate inhalation drug product).
 Current international treatment guidelines recommend the use of ARIKAYCE for appropriate patients.
 ARIKAYCE is a novel, inhaled, once-daily formulation of amikacin, an established antibiotic that was historically administered intravenously and associated with severe toxicity to hearing, balance, and kidney function.
 Insmed's proprietary PULMOVANCE® liposomal technology enables the delivery of amikacin directly to the lungs, where liposomal amikacin is taken up by lung macrophages where the infection resides, while limiting systemic exposure.
 ARIKAYCE is administered once daily using the Lamira® Nebulizer System manufactured by PARI Pharma GmbH (PARI).